 The following syllabi are now being offered at Felsted:

-Kirsten Charters and Allison Moor have been teaching LAMDA for several years and have a 100% pass rate.
+Kirsten Charters, Allison Moor, Tina Easteal, Allison Baker and Matthew McDowall are our LAMDA Senior and Prep teachers.
+They have been teaching LAMDA for several years and have a 100% pass rate.
 They have degrees in Theatre and English, respectively, and backgrounds in professional acting.
 They always aim to keep lessons fun and engaging!

 LAMDA lesson prices

 Solo £22.70 (per 30 minute lesson)